Paleo Sweet Potato Gnocchi

 Be sure to stir the gnocchi in the boiling water so it doesn’t stick together or to the bottom of the pan.

-Heat your oil, butter or ghee (I use half butter half olive oil) over medium heat and add one layer of gnocchi to your pan.
+Heat oil, butter or ghee over medium heat and add one layer of gnocchi to your pan.
 Stir to coat with oil and cook on one side until it’s golden brown (about 10 minutes).
 Flip and cook on the other side.

-Overhead photo of sweet potato gnocchi with veggies.
+up close photo of cooked almond flour sweet potato gnocchi

 Is sweet potato gnocchi healthy?